AleksandarDamnjanovic/Quantum-Random/README.md

     In Makefile, there are example of how you can compile shared object from the code from  QuantumRand.h but I believe that the best course of action would be just to include this header file in new object and to compile it with it.
     QuantumRand.h depends on **libcurl** and **libjson-c** libraries.

++ **With Java** same as with Python, first you will have to instantiate object `QuantumRand`.
+At the same time you will generate first random value for that object to work with.
+    + `next` will create new random value and return it.
+    + `getLong` will return present random value for that object.
+    + `getLong(min, max)` is overloaded `getLong` function that allows you to determine minimal and maximal random value.
+    + `getFloat` will return double in between 0 and 1.